 Bonus Tip #5: Take my Brand Personality Quiz

 Do you know which archetype you identify with most?
 Many people don’t – even when they have been running their business for years.
 To get started defining your brand archetype – take my Brand Personality Quiz.
-I’ve designed this quiz to tell you your brand personality in 7 questions.
 Once you know your brand archetype, your options are limitless.
 And don’t forget to check out my information pages and blog articles dedicated to each archetype.

 Pull inspiration from a variety of sources

 When you are shifting from consumer to business owner, it’s time to pay closer attention to your own experiences with different companies.
 Do you have a favorite restaurant?
 Clothing brand?
 What makes them so special to you?
 How can you incorporate those themes or ideas into your own industry?

 Also, look at your seemingly unrelated interests.
 Could you incorporate your love of hiking into your business in an interesting way?
 Pay attention to what are you drawn to visually in every area of life (art, interior design, vehicles, travel.)
 Consider how you can use those to inform visual brand decisions.

 When you are starting out, it’s tempting to emulate the leaders of your industry.
 This works to a point, but it’s more important to create a brand that accurately represents your strengths and personality.
 Following others (especially only in your industry) will never create the results you want.
 It’s the echo-chamber effect.
 People pay attention to the person creating the echo, not everybody that follows.